-Why Review Transactions At All?
+Why Review Transactions at All?

-Even the best-designed system will occasionally flag legitimate orders as suspicious and overlook the occasional fraudulent order.
+Even the best-designed system will occasionally flag legitimate orders as suspicious, and overlook the occasional fraudulent order.
 The only way to assess the shortcomings of a system is to review its predictions.
 This could be done by judging the system only by the misses that lead to chargebacks, but this approach would completely ignore legitimate orders rejected in error.

-Even the best designed system will occasionally flag legitimate orders as suspicious and overlook the occasional fraudulent order.
+Even the best-designed system will occasionally flag legitimate orders as suspicious, and overlook the occasional fraudulent order.